nanoc/nanoc.app/content/docs/6-guides.md

   article_groups &lt;&lt; articles_to_paginate.slice!(0..@config[:page_size]-1)
 end</code></pre>

 The final step involves generating pages for each individual sub-list.
-This is done by constructing `Nanoc3::Item` objects and adding them to the `@items` array, like this:
+This is done by constructing `Nanoc::Item` objects and adding them to the `@items` array, like this:

 <pre title="Generating items for each of the sub-lists"><code class="language-ruby">article_groups.each_with_index do |subarticles, i|
   first = i*config[:page_size] + 1
   last  = (i+1)*config[:page_size]

-  @items &lt;&lt; Nanoc3::Item.new(
+  @items &lt;&lt; Nanoc::Item.new(
     "… page content here …",
     { :title => "Archive (articles #{first} to #{last})" },
     "/blog/archive/#{i+1}/"